Synctest-hub/bind-the-data-to-comboboxadv/README.md

-# bind-the-data-to-comboboxadv
+# How-to-bind-the-data-to-comboboxadv
-This session describes how to bind the data to comboboxadv.
+This sample demonstrates how to bind the data to comboboxadv.